TRAFFIC AND PARKING INFORMATION FOR 2017

 4. Reduced speed is in effect on the drive once past the entrance.

-5. Remote parking lots and shuttle service will begin with the second flick on March 23.
-The trolley drivers are instructed to stop for drop off/pick-up whenever requested – so be sure your parents know where your parent tent is located for your parents convenience.
+5. Remote parking lots and shuttle service will begin with the second flick on March 26.
+The bus drivers are instructed to stop for drop off/pick-up whenever requested – so be sure your parents know where your parent tent is located for your parents convenience.

 6. Golf carts are available to transport your food, cases of water etc. To your tent if you do not have a pass.
 We regret that our insurance policy does not allow us to take passengers in our golf carts.